(although it might be repeated in 2022 – watch this space)

 Mid-April to 30th June

-The survey involves three daytime visits, with at least one week separating each visit, plus a single dusk visit for Snipe during May but only if Snipe are present at the site.
-Depending on the size of the site, the time involved will be between 20 minutes and a few hours per visit
+The survey involved three daytime visits, with at least one week separating each visit, plus a single dusk visit for Snipe during May but only if Snipe were present at the site.
+Depending on the size of the site, the time involved was between 20 minutes and a few hours per visit

-A map is provided showing the boundary of the site.
-You need to cover all of the area indicated on the map.
-The site needs to be surveyed systematically, field by field, walking 100m of each part of the site.
-You record all the waders seen, on the map provided, using standard BTO species codes.
+A map was provided showing the boundary of the site.
+The surveyor covered all of the area indicated on the map.
+The site was surveyed systematically, field by field, walking 100m of each part of the site recording all the waders seen, on the map provided, using standard BTO species codes.

-Although only wader species are mapped, ducks are also be recorded plus Yellow Wagtail and Meadow Pipit.
+Although only wader species were mapped, ducks were also be recorded plus Yellow Wagtail and Meadow Pipit.

 From mid-April to the end of June.
-The day time visits are preferably between dawn and midday.
+The day time visits preferably between dawn and midday.

-More information on why this survey is being run
+More information on why this survey was being run

 Breeding waders are declining everywhere in the UK.
 In Surrey very few waders breed and the 2007-2012 Surrey Atlas showed a reduction in breeding for Lapwing.
 Here is a map of the Surrey results.

-You need to be able to identify common wader species (Curlew, Lapwing, Oystercatcher, Snipe and Redshank) by sight and sound and recognise display and territorial behaviour.
-You need to be able to identify simple habitat management features and record basic ground conditions within the site.
+An ability to identify common wader species (Curlew, Lapwing, Oystercatcher, Snipe and Redshank) by sight and sound and recognise display and territorial behaviour.
+Also an ability to be able to identify simple habitat management features and record basic ground conditions within the site.

-If you are interested in helping with the survey or would like more information please contact the Regional Organiser (RO) for this survey.
+If you are interested in this survey or would like more information please contact the Regional Organiser (RO) for this survey.
 The RO is Allan Goddard email email@example.com